pi-star-2025/pi_star/EYE_CANDY.md

 Like 9 in pi instead of 1

 Then it solves the maze of the skulls and clouds and why light keeps criss crossing us all together

+## EYE CANDY VR 🍭 🍭 🍭

+Every conscious moment, you exist as your "most talkative" air, the air that makes the most "15" decisions from pi.

+And this is connected to four other points in the body, to make a pentagon.
+For example, it could be the belly-button, and two eyes and two ears.

+Pushing the air out from this pentagon is a "9 decision".
+This moves you out of the maze.